 We provide free land access to those who want to grow food for themselves, but lack the space to do so.
 Our soil and drip irrigation system are available for people to utilize.
 This section of the park is managed by a community liaison and our Farm Manager.
-All produce grown in this section of the Park is exclusively for personal use, and cannot be sold at markets.
+All produce grown in this section of the Park is for personal use, and cannot be sold at markets.
 Contact us for more information.

 Farmer Incubator Program